-Defines how money and property will be handled for beneficiaries and are managed by a trustee.
+- Trust: Defines how money and property will be handled for beneficiaries and is managed by a trustee.

 The specifics of an estate plan vary depending on your age, health, wealth, lifestyle, life stage, goals and many other factors.
 A good plan can help avoid legal hang-ups, minimize estate taxes and ease family tensions.
 Work with a trust officer to determine your particular estate planning needs.

 Settling a Navy Federal Account

 - determine necessary account adjustments, including closing accounts